Mayedl10/python-tester/README.md

 - Exercises stored in json format
 - 2 Modes:
   - consoleIO mode (1)
-    - a specific input is meant to lead to a specific output - done via `python3 main.py > output.txt < input.txt`
+    - a specific input is meant to lead to a specific output
   - modular mode (2)
-    - a helper script (.py) imports a function/class/other and tests it
+    - a helper script (python) imports a function/class/other and tests it

 #### Usage